johanmodin/poe-timeless-jewel-multitool/README.md

 (0. If you're new to Python on Windows, I recommend [downloading Anaconda](https://www.anaconda.com/distribution/#download-section) and [setting up a virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/))
 1. `pip install -r requirements.txt`
 2. Install tesseract [as per the instructions](https://github.com/UB-Mannheim/tesseract/wiki)
-3. Move the tesseract poe tesseract config file located in data/tesseract to the tesseract config folder (courtesy of klayveR)
+3. Move the tesseract poe tesseract config file (courtesy of klayveR) located in *data/tesseract* to the Tesseract config folder
 4. Install and start a [MongoDB server](https://www.mongodb.com/download-center/community)
-5. Check out the config.yml file for configuration.
+5. Set your resolution in the config.yml.
 The bot will currently only work for the 2560x1440 and 1920x1080 resolutions.
 6. Make sure your Path of Exile key config is pretty standard, e.g. inventory on "i", nothing bound on "c", skill tree on "p".